aadya940/pixelparse/README.md

 # PixelParse: Chart Data Extraction Tool

-PixelParse is a Chrome extension that automatically extracts summary data from chart images and converts them into structured CSV datasets.
+PixelParse is a Chrome extension that automatically extracts summary data from chart images or your screenshots and converts them into structured CSV datasets.
 It leverages google's deplot model to implement this functionality.